google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_center.rst

 ==================

 Some of the most widely used statistics are “measures of center,” which describe where the data is centered.
 This type of statistic is extremely useful, as it allows you to summarize all the data with one number/category.
 (Statistics like this are called **summary statistics**.)

 You can think of a measure of center as a “best guess”.
-For example, if you had one guess at the value of a new observation (e.g. the height of a new student who joins the class), what would you guess?
+If you had one guess at the value of a new observation (e.g. the height of a new student who joins the class), what would you guess?

 .. admonition:: The Three Measures of Center